International Maize and Wheat Improvement Center (CIMMYT)

 Maize and Wheat

-To improve maize and wheat, CIMMYT applies the best of biotechnology, traditional agronomy and breeding, socioeconomics, agricultural extension, and capacity building to create sustainable solutions with lasting impact and a strong focus on climate change, hunger, rural community development, and the environment.
+To improve maize and wheat, CIMMYT applies the best of biotechnology, traditional agronomy and breeding, socioeconomics, agricultural extension, and capacity building to create sustainable solutions with lasting impacts and a strong focus on climate change, hunger, rural community development, and the environment.
 CIMMYT applies the best science to develop and freely share:

 - High-yielding, stress tolerant maize and wheat varieties.